NateXVI/Hide-Mouse-Hulu/README.md

 ## How the extension works:

+For anyone who is curious or wants to learn how this extension works, here's an explanation.
+If you have any questions or suggestions, please feel free to open an issue or email me. 😉

 1. **It has a function that hides the mouse cursor**

 Here is the the code for the function: